RomanLut/INAV-X-Plane-HITL/README.md

 Due to slow update rate (can not be larger then X-Plan FPS) and no syncronization on beetween INAV cycles and X-Plane FPS, full emulation mode will show noticable problems with estimation ( hickups, drifting horizon ).
 Simplified emulation is recommended for debugging code not related to IMU.

 In minimal case, you need FC with some kind of receiver attached.
 No barometer and GPS senssors required.
-OSD is higly recommended.
+OSD is highly recommended.

+# Flight controller configuration

+Flight controller should be fully configured as for real flight.
+There is no need to calibrate mixer and motors output.

+*Note: If FC is mouted on model, you can use another profiles to have different PIDs for simulated aircraft.
+Motor and Sersos output is disabled in simulation mode. *

+*Note: There is no need to connect battery, if receiver is powered from USB connection.*

+# Pids and rates

+See recommended starting pids for Aerolite (Aircraft with tail ) [development.md](doc/aerolite.md) See recommended starting pids for NK SurfWing (flying wing) [development.md](doc/aerolite.md)

+# Sensors emulation

 ## Accelerometer and gyroscope

-Physical acceleromerer should be calibrated if INAV configurator.
+Physical acceleromerer should be calibrated in INAV configurator.

 ## Barometer